One of the things I love about writing a column is the feedback I get from readers of the North Adams Transcript and The Berkshire Eagle.

 Growing up we would have a couple bushel.
 (They will keep two years.)

 Cracking them becomes a thing, plus meat is removable with nut pickers.
-As kids, we cracked them in a vise and you get good.

 What a treat, butternut fudge made it worth the work.